Swagger UI

 • Example messages (if defined)

-• Swagger UI gives the external party a option to test the various operations
+• Swagger UI gives the external party an option to test the various operations.

 5. Suggested Additional Readings

-If you are interested in this topic and want more information on it please read the help text provided by eMagiz and read the following linked"
+If you are interested in this topic and want more information, please read the help text provided by eMagiz and the following link.